api3dao/data-feed-reader-example/README.md

 - [dAPIs](https://medium.com/api3/dapis-apis-for-dapps-53b83f8d2493): A managed data feed that is pointed to a Beacon or a Beacon set, addressed by its human-readable name

-All data feeds that API3 serves on a chain can be read from a single DapiServer contract.
+All data feeds that API3 serves on a chain can be read from a single DapiServer contract using the ID for Beacons and Beacon sets and the name for dAPIs.
 In this repo, we inherit the DapiReader contract to implement an example data feed reader contract.

 ## About Polygon testnet

-We wanted to duplicate all of our data feeds across all mainnets on a testnet for testing.
+We duplicated all of our data feeds across all mainnets on a testnet.
 We chose the Polygon testnet for this, as it is relatively stable and its faucet and RPC endpoints are reliable.
 Extending this to other testnets is not trivial, which is why we are not planning to do it in the foreseeable future.

 ## Access control

 Anyone can read an API3 data feed with an off-chain, static call.
-However, only contracts allowed by an authorized account (EOA or contract) are allowed to read on-chain.
+However, only contracts allowed by an authorized account are allowed to read on-chain.
 For production use-cases on mainnet, you will need to pay for contract read access.
 On Polygon testnet, there is a contract that you can call to allow your contract to do on-chain calls for free for testing purposes, which we use in this repo.

 ## Data feed IDs and dAPI names